 Other adverse reactions occurring at greater than 4%

-Safety of the active drug was similar to placebo.
+The safety of the active drug was similar to placebo.
 Compared with placebo, fewer patients receiving angiotensin II required discontinuation of the drug due to serious adverse events.
 The rates of anticipated adverse events such as tachyarrhythmias, ventricular tachycardia, atrial tachycardia, and distal ischemia were similar between the two groups.

-No contraindications are included in the prescribing information.
+No contraindications are in the prescribing information.
 Nearly half of the study population was over 65, and safety data was no different for patients under versus over that age.
 No data exists for the use of angiotensin II in pediatric patients at this time, though clinical trials have begun.
 The potential for mutagenicity, carcinogenicity, or adverse effects on fertility have not been studied.

 The drug should be carefully titrated based on blood pressure response to a mean arterial pressure of 75 or greater.